South Sudan’s National Dialogue: A Recipe for Peace? Lessons Learned from Comparable Processes

 Inclusion and Representation in Dialogues

 Limited inclusion is likely to produce limited results.
 This is particularly the cases where the incumbent government and its loyalists have attempted to dominate the process.
 In the Sudan National Dialogue (2015-2016) for example, several opposition groups refused to participate in the process, citing ongoing armed hostilities, as well as the need to negotiate security arrangements first.
 There was also a widespread perception that the President continued to dominate the Dialogue’s agenda.
 In consequence, the Dialogue outcomes lacked legitimacy among large parts of the population.
 The legitimacy of Dialogue outcomes can also diminish in cases where the process is formally inclusive at least on paper but not in practice.
 This was the case with the Loya Jirga held in Afghanistan, which was mandated to ratify the new Constitution.
-This process was clearly controlled by the President, who, behind closed doors, made last minute changes to many important provisions.
+This process was clearly controlled by the President, who, behind closed doors, made last-minute changes to many important provisions.
 Armed violence continued at high levels in the years after, and the Afghan government is yet to achieve a political settlement with several armed groups.

 Moreover, the chances of success will remain limited if the included groups do not have an independent voice.
 For instance, the Inter-Congolese Dialogues conducted in 2002 involved a range of armed and non-armed groups, including civil society representatives.
-However, these groups were co-opted by, or aligned themselves with, the major conflict parties.
+However, these groups were co-opted by or aligned themselves with, the major conflict parties.
 The lack of independent voice partly explains why the process failed to address the underlying causes of conflict and stop armed violence, including violence against civilians.
 In other Dialogues, parts of the country have not been sufficiently represented.
 Hence, their grievances were not adequately addressed, thus providing grounds for renewed violence.
 Such was the result of the National Conference held in Mali in 1990.
-While the conference responded to urban based popular protests and initiated a transition towards democracy, rural areas were largely excluded from the process.
-Only two year later, northern Mali witnessed a Tuareg insurrection that only came to an end after a comprehensive peace initiative that involved local-level community leaders in the northern part of the country.
+While the conference responded to urban-based popular protests and initiated a transition towards democracy, rural areas were largely excluded from the process.
+Only two years later, northern Mali witnessed a Tuareg insurrection that only came to an end after a comprehensive peace initiative that involved local-level community leaders in the northern part of the country.

 The legitimacy of National Dialogues is also strongly influenced by the selection of participants.
-Selection criteria influence the representation of different population groups and are a key indicator for the chances of a Dialogue to produce sustainable outcomes.
+Selection criteria influence the representation of different population groups and are a key indicator of the chances of a Dialogue to produce sustainable outcomes.
 In Yemen, for instance, considerable effort was spent safeguarding equal representation in the National Dialogue, however with mixed results.
 A Technical Preparatory Committee attempted to ensure an equal geographic and demographic representation, as well as the participants’ independence from the main conflict parties.
 However, the polarized environment, the insecurity and the deliberate attempts of some armed groups to access negotiations under a civil society banner made this a difficult task.

 The decision-making procedures applied during the process have an impact on the ability of the Dialogue to efficiently produce decisions that are timely, relevant and acceptable to all.
 In many cases, decision-making has taken place through simple majority votes in plenary meetings.
 However, specific working groups or decision making bodies have also played an important role.
 The plenary took decisions through simple majority votes in the cases of South Africa and Nepal while in Somaliland decisions were taken by consensus.
 The National Reconciliation Conference for Somalia (2002-4) and the National Conference in Togo (1991) in contrast had specific decision-making committees.
 Moreover, informal decision making is widespread, and the legitimacy of Dialogue outcomes has often been undermined through the manipulation of powerholders and political elites.